Action of 13 November 1943: Background

-The Japanese submarine I-34 under commander Irie Tatsushi, departed Kure on the first leg of a "Yanagi" mission to Nazi-occupied France.
+The Japanese submarine I-34 (Commander Irie Tatsushi), departed Kure on the first leg of a "Yanagi" mission to Nazi-occupied France.
 At the time she was the third Japanese submarine to undertake such a mission.
-Code-breakers at Hut 7 in Bletchley Park, however, intercepted and deciphered radio traffic transmitted in diplomatic code concerning I-34's mission between Tokyo and Berlin.
-The message was then relayed to the submarine operating in the area: HMS Taurus under the command of Lieutenant Commander Mervyn Wingfield operating from a base in Ceylon.
+Code-breakers at Hut 7 in Bletchley Park deciphered radio traffic transmitted in diplomatic code concerning I-34's mission between Tokyo and Berlin.
+The message was then relayed to the submarine Taurus (Lieutenant-Commander Mervyn Wingfield) operating from a base in Ceylon.

-On the morning of 11 November I-34 departed Seletar for Penang.
-Before the submarine would have entered the South Atlantic, the Germans had planned to refuel I-34 in the Indian Ocean from a supply ship.
-When she departed I-34 was carrying a cargo of tin, tungsten, raw rubber and opium.
+On the morning of 11 November 1943 I-34 departed Seletar for Penang.
+The Germans planned to refuel I-34 in the Indian Ocean from a supply ship.
+I-34 was carrying a cargo of tin, tungsten, raw rubber and opium.